-Position 4: The tripling of the LPG Plant costs is caused by transport, storage and insurance This position contrasts to the following:
+Position 4: The tripling of the LPG Plant costs is caused by transport, storage and insurance

-- ➤ We understand that the Stati Parties do not provide supporting documents. - > It does not appear plausible that for a plant for which we understand the principal equipment actually only cost approximately USD 35 million, there would be legitimate costs of transport, insurance and storage amount to almost triple the equipment price.
+- > We understand that the Stati Parties do not provide supporting documents. - It does not appear plausible that for a plant for which we understand the principal equipment actually only cost approximately USD 35 million, there would be legitimate costs of transport, insurance and storage amount to almost triple the equipment price.